mnentwig/EigenLevenbergMarquardtExample/README.md

 # EigenLevenbergMarquardtExample
+A cleaned up code sample for Eigen 3.4.0's "Levenberg-Marquardt" nonlinear optimization.

+There are two versions:
+* simple
+* compile time optimized

+Note: use -O1 with Eigen for faster compile time, compared to default -O0

 ### basic_LM_example
-A cleaned up code sample for Eigen 3.4.0's "Levenberg-Marquardt" nonlinear optimization

 * Template functor class provides fields expected by LM and num. diff
 * specific objective function derives from above